bagermen/apache-php-docker/README.md

 // visit localhost
 ```

-Your LAMP stack is now ready.
+Your LAMP stack is ready now.
 You can access it via `http://localhost:8080`.
 > Note.
 Port is defined with `HOST_PORT` variable at `.env` file

 ##  Configuration and Usage